Family-friendly city ice skating rinks and trails

 The first skating trail in the city of Etobicoke, this figure eight loop is ideal for families with kids, as it’s open during the day.

-Ottawa
+Ottawa Region

 The Rideau Canal Skateway

-It stays open as long as the canal is frozen and stretches 7.8 kilometres between downtown Ottawa and the Hartwells Locks, making it the longest outdoor groomed skateway in the world.
+Perhaps the most iconic skating trail in the country, this natural skateway stretches 7.8 kilometres between downtown Ottawa and the Hartwells Locks, making it the longest outdoor groomed skateway in the world.

-Parking, rest areas and rentals make it a breeze.
+The Rideau Canal Skateway is weather-dependent, opening each winter when the Rideau Canal freezes and stays open as long as the canal remains frozen.
 Like the city itself, you have to experience this firsthand to understand how cool it is.
 And be sure to sample the famous BeaverTail pastry.

-Location: downtown Ottawa
+Location: 1 Elgin Street, Ottawa

 Southeastern Ontario